ICM Manual v.3.1

 icmCavityFinder: analyze and display cavities

 calculates and displays cavities in a molecular structure.
 These cavities are sorted by size, and displayed.
-The l_interactive argument allows cavities to be displayed one by one interactively.
 To display the transparent outer shell edit the macro and activate this feature.

 The r_minVolume parameters defines the volume of the smallest retained cavity.
 Increase it if you want only large cavities.